-At the end of the 2012/13 school year, the regular education programmes were attended by 10,040 SEN children or 6.5% of all children enrolled on basic school education programmes.
+At the beginning of the 2016/2017 school year 4 , 10 072 SEN children or 5.8% of all basic school pupils followed regular education programmes.

 In regular education programmes, various groups of SEN children are provided with partial individualisation through adapted implementation or an adapted programme and additional professional assistance.
 The latter is provided as assistance to overcome handicaps, impairments or disabilities, as learning assistance and as assistance aimed at creating a supportive environment.
 The adjustments may refer to organisation of teaching, methods of assessment, progression and the schedule of lessons.
 If necessary, the adjustments can also include spatial layouts and learning or teaching tools and materials.
 A SEN child may have a permanent or temporary assistant assigned to him or her.